-In 2020 the COVID-19 crisis exacerbated vulnerabilities in the US health care system.
-The country lagged behind in pandemic readiness, especially compared to nations with universal health care systems.
+Starting in 2020 the COVID-19 crisis exacerbated vulnerabilities and highlighted disparities within the US health care system.
+The country lagged in pandemic readiness, especially compared to nations with universal health care systems.
 The United Nations (UN) warned that the pandemic revealed shortcomings in health care systems worldwide.
-In October 2020 the UN secretary-general, António Guterres, called for global investment in universal health care, identifying the gap in health coverage as one of the causes for the devastating effects of the COVID-19 pandemic.
-An October 2020 UN policy brief highlighted the long-term economic effects of underinvestment in health care.
-The statement estimated the monthly cost of the pandemic to the global economy at $375 billion, noting that millions of people had been infected, and hundreds of thousands had lost their lives.
+In October 2020 UN secretary-general António Guterres called for global investment in universal health care, identifying the gap in health coverage as one of the causes for the devastating effects of the COVID-19 pandemic.
 The UN warned that disparities in treatment and fragmented health care systems cause individual suffering and larger social and economic challenges.

 "This is a struggle against the 'economic royalists', as Franklin D Roosevelt once termed them, of our day—and for the interests of ordinary working people."

 Adam Gaffney is an instructor at Harvard Medical School, a pulmonary and critical care doctor at Cambridge Health Alliance, and president of Physicians for a National Health Program.
 He blogs at the Progressive Physician.